oshiomah1/oshiomah1.github.io/_posts/2021-2-19-Week_5_Walkthrough.md

 The objective of automatic binning (often shortened to autobinning) is the same as the process you used last week to separate out genome bins from a metagenomic assembly, just done computationally rather than manually.
 It's very convenient- if you have a bunch of samples.
 Manual binning is very time consuming and sometimes not effective.
 Automatic binning has some caveats, though, since a human isn't there to proofread and curate the binning result.
 That's your job!

-This week, I've run two sets of binning software for you - Metabat (https://peerj.com/articles/1165/) and MaxBin2 (https://pubmed.ncbi.nlm.nih.gov/26515820/).
+This week, I've run one automatic binning program for you - Metabat (https://peerj.com/articles/1165/) and MaxBin2 (https://pubmed.ncbi.nlm.nih.gov/26515820/).
 Your task today is going to be to use the results from these binning algorithms, as well as the results from your manual binning last week, to make a consolidated bin set using DASTool.

 ## Bin consolidation